Medicare Advantage

 • Scheduled review of existing policies

-• Updates to coding (eg, Current Procedural Terminology [CPT], Healthcare Common Procedure Coding System [HCPCS])
+• Updates to medical codes (e.g., Current Procedural Terminology [CPT], Healthcare Common Procedure Coding System [HCPCS])

 The process of medical policy development and subsequent policy revision is an established method for consistent development and maintenance of medical policies and procedures in accordance with current standards of care, federal and state mandates, and accreditation standards.
 These include, but are not limited to those of CMS and the National Committee for Quality Assurance (NCQA), a private, not-for-profit agency that maintains accreditation standards for health plans.
 Medical policies are reviewed and updated on an annual basis, as CMS or local Medicare contractors update NCDs, LCDs, or other coverage guidance, or more frequently as new evidence becomes available.
 The policies are reviewed and approved by the appropriate committee(s) prior to publication.